SAMP-Android/SAMP-Android-include/README.md

 # SAMP-Android-include
-A modified SA-MP Launcher include updated to detect whether the player is using our SAMP Launcher Brasil client or the vanilla SAMP Launcher.
+An include to detect if the user is using the SA-MP Android mobile client.